chrishunt/snoop/README.md

 ### Delay and Count

-If you'd like to have your Snoop check for new content more than once, you can provided a `count`.
+If you'd like to have your `Snoop` check for new content more than once, you can provided a `count`.
 Alternatively, you can use conditional Snooping (explained in next section).

-The `count` option is most useful for timeboxing a Snoop.
+The `count` option is most useful for timeboxing a `Snoop`.

 ```ruby
 require 'snoop'